asqm/sqpr/README.md

 `get_estimates` will return all question names as lower case for increasing the chances of compatibility with the name in the questionnair of the study.

-`sqpr` does much more than querying data from the SQP API, such as calculating common method variance of several questions and adjusting correlations for measurement error, among other things.
-The two vignettes of the package elaborate much more on how to query data and use it in your analysis.